dsreddy99/stash/docs/concepts/crds/restoresession.md

 - **spec.tempDir.medium :** Specifies the type of storage medium should back this directory.
 - **spec.tempDir.sizeLimit :** Maximum limit of storage for this volume.
-- **spec.tempDir.disableCaching :** Disable caching while restore.
+- **spec.tempDir.disableCaching :** Disable caching while restoring.
 This may negatively impact restore performance.

 ### RestoreSession `Status` Section

-`.status` section of `RestoreSession` shows progress, stats and overall phase of restore process.
+`.status` section of `RestoreSession` shows progress, stats and overall phase of the restore process.
 Restore init-container or job add their respective stats in `.status` section after they complete their task. `.status` section consist of following fields:

 #### status.phase

-`status.phase` indicates the overall phase of the restore process for this RestoreSession. `status.phase` will be `Succeeded` only if phase of all hosts are `Succeeded`.
+`status.phase` indicates the overall phase of the restore process for this RestoreSession. `status.phase` will be `Succeeded` only if the phase of all hosts are `Succeeded`.
 If any of the hosts fail to complete restore, `status.phase` will be `Failed`.

 #### status.totalHosts

 A `RestoreSession` may trigger restore of multiple hosts.
 For example, all the pod's of a `Deployment`, `ReplicaSet` and `ReplicationController` mounts same volume.
 In this case, Stash will restore data only in one pod.
-Thus, total number of hosts for these workloads will be 1.
+Thus, the total number of hosts for these workloads will be 1.
 On the other hand, pods of `StatefulSet` and `DaemonSet` may have different volume mounted into different replica.
 In this case, Stash will restore data in all individual pods.
-Thus, total number of hosts for these workloads will be number of replicas for `StatefulSet` and number of running daemon pods for `DaemonSet`.
+Thus, the total number of hosts for these workloads will be number of replicas for `StatefulSet` and number of running daemon pods for `DaemonSet`.

 #### status.sessionDuration

-`status.sessionDuration` indicates total time taken to complete restore of all hosts.
+`status.sessionDuration` indicates the total time taken to complete restore of all hosts.
 It is simply the sum of restore duration of all individual hosts.

 #### status.stats

 `status.stats` section is an array of restore statistics of individual hosts.
-Each hosts add their statistics in this array after completing their restore process.
+Each host adds their statistics in this array after completing their restore process.

 Individual host stats entry consist of following fields:

-- **hostname :** `hostname` indicates name of the host.
+- **hostname :** `hostname` indicates the name of the host.
-- **phase :** `phase` indicates restore phase of this host.
+- **phase :** `phase` indicates the restore phase of this host.
-- **duration :** `duration` indicates total time taken to complete restore process for this host.
+- **duration :** `duration` indicates the total time taken to complete restore process for this host.
-- **error :** `error` shows the reason of failure if restore process fail for this host.
+- **error :** `error` shows the reason for failure if the restore process fails for this host.

 ## Next Steps

 - Learn how restore of workloads data works from [here](/docs/guides/workloads/restore.md).
 - Learn how restore of databases works from [here](/docs/guides/databases/restore.md).
-- Learn how restore stand alone PVC works from [here](/docs/guides/volumes/restore.md).
+- Learn how restore stand-alone PVC works from [here](/docs/guides/volumes/restore.md).